Skip to Content

 Art 200-level 2 credits Taught in English

-Chinese calligraphy, as one of the most glorious traditional arts in China, is the unique artistic form of Chinese characters.
-By using a writing brush, Chinese calligraphy expresses the writer’s learning and cultivation, thoughts and feelings, and character and ideology through the changing movements of dots and lines.
+This course introduces the historical and practical aspects of the art of Chinese Calligraphy, one of the oldest traditional arts in China.
+Through the use of a writing brush, Chinese calligraphy expresses the writer’s learning and cultivation, thoughts and feelings, and character and ideology through the changing movements of dots and lines creating the unique artistic form of Chinese characters.
+Through hands-on practice, students will learn basic techniques, develop foundational skills in brushwork, stroke order, composition, and various fonts and their usage.

 This course has an additional fee